truenas/middleware/docs/userguide/freenas_intro.rst

 of the FreeBSD Hardware List lists the supported disk controllers.
 In addition, support for 3ware 6gbps RAID controllers has been added along with the CLI utility :command:`tw_cli` for managing 3ware RAID controllers.

 FreeNAS® supports hot pluggable drives.
 To use this feature, make sure that AHCI is enabled in the BIOS.
-Note that hot plugging is **not the same** as a hot spare, which is not supported at this time.

 If you need reliable disk alerting and immediate reporting of a failed drive, use a fully manageable hardware RAID controller such as a LSI
 MegaRAID controller or a 3Ware twa-compatible controller.
 More information about LSI cards and FreeNAS® can be found in this